 A few months back, well technically a few years ago God began to stir this thought and idea about these two men I have had to privilege of calling Dad.

 Mack, my dad, had a strong enduring faith in God.
 He hoped beyond all hope that one day a cure for Melanoma would be discovered.
 Knowing full well it would not be in his lifetime, he allowed the doctors at Baptist Hospital (Wake Forest) to try new treatments on him.
 He was their guinea pig.
-His philosophy and mindset was this is how he could help others.
+His philosophy and mindset was to aid in the research and help others in the future.

 Another thing to understand about my dad is that he never shied away from sharing his faith.
 He firmly grasped and held tight to his belief in Jesus.
 He had strong convictions about sharing his faith and the above picture is a treasure straight out of his Bible.
 His desire was to see that no one would perish without knowing Jesus.
 His chief goal in life.